-The State will publish a notice two weeks in advance of a scheduled public hearing in a newspaper of general circulation as well as provide notice to the aforementioned groups in Section A. Public notices distributed directly by the State will be in English and Spanish.
+The State will publish a notice two weeks in advance of a-the public comment period inscheduled public hearing in a newspaper of general circulation as well as provide notice to the aforementioned groups in Section A. Public notices distributed directly by the State will be in English and Spanish.
 The notice will contain a summary of the CAPER, its contents and purpose, information needed to attend the public hearing, how to provide public comment, as well as where to view the entire report.
+At the State's discretion, a public hearing may be held.